pedromelobitencourt/Learning-Notebooks/Data Analytics/Ask Questions Data-driven Decisions/module3.md

 ## Errors and fixes

 * #DIV/0!: a formula is trying to divide a value in a cell by 0 or by an empty cell

+## Context

+In the data analysis world, numbers don't mean much without context

+Context is the condition in which something exists or happens.
+Context is important in data analytics because it helps you sift through huge amounts of disorganized data and turn it into something meaningful.
+The fact is, data has little value if it is not paired with context.

+Some times our data is:

+* Descriptive: how much did we spend on travel last month?

+* Diagnostic: why did it happen?

+* Predictive: what will happen?

+* Prescriptive: how can we make it happen?

+As a data analyst, you must put data in context.
+Remain objective and recognize all sides of an argument before drawing conclusions

+If the analysis is not objective, the conclusions can be misleading

+Context can turn raw data into meaningful information.
+It is very important for data analysts to contextualize their data.
+This means giving the data perspective by defining it.
+To do this, you need to identify:

+* Who: the person or organization that created, collected, and/or funded the data collection

+* What: the things in the world that data could have an impact on

+* Where: the origin of the data

+* When: the time when the data was created or collected

+* Why: the motivation behind the creation or collection

+* How: the method used to create or collect it